josue-quero/Assistant/README.md

 # Assistant
 ### Download Assistant for high school certificates

-Assistant is a librery and a graphic interface to facilitate the parallel download of data from high school certificates.
+Assistant is a library and a graphic interface to facilitate the parallel download of data from high school certificates.

 ![](Assistant/assets/screenshots/Screenshot_Assistant.png)